myNBGcode/PostmanCollections/Accounts API v1.1/oauth2/accounts_use_cases_oauth2.md

 ### Real life Use Case Scenario

-The main functionality of the application is to aggregate financial data for the cards of a user.
+The main functionality of the application is to aggregate financial data for the accounts of a user.

 First of all, we will create our sandbox by making an **HTTP POST** request to the following URL
 > https://apis.nbg.gr/public/sandbox/obp.account.sandbox/oauth2/v1/sandbox